bemozi/bemozi.github.io/README.md

 ## Contributing & Support

-Help us make **Statim** more effective for the Local-First community and all its users.
+Help us make **Statim** more effective for the Local-First community and its users.

 * If *unexpected behavior or issues occur, [create a bug report](https://github.com/bemozi/bemozi.github.io/issues/new/choose).
 * For suggestions or improvements, [submit a feature request](https://github.com/bemozi/bemozi.github.io/pulls).